About East Burke — In Depth

 Frequently Asked Questions

 Birth, death, and marriage records for East Burke, Vermont residents are available through both county and state offices.
 The Vermont Department of Health, Vital Records Office, located in Burlington, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Vermont.
 Orders can be placed online, by mail, or in person.
-Locally, the Caledonia County Clerk's office issues marriage licenses and maintains marriage records for Caledonia County.
+Locally, the East Burke City Clerk's Office issues marriage licenses and maintains marriage records for Caledonia County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.